 - State each goal as a positive statement Express your goals positively "Be able to work with a titration unit" is a much better goal than "Not making mistakes anymore when doing titrations". - Be precise Set precise goals, putting in dates, times, and amounts so that you can measure achievement.
 If you do this, you'll know exactly when you have achieved the goal, and can take complete satisfaction from having achieved it. - Set priorities When you have several goals, give each a priority.
-This helps you to avoid feeling overwhelmed by having too many goals, and helps to direct your attention to the most important ones. - Write goals down This crystallizes them and gives them more force. - Keep operational goals small Keep the low-level goals that you're working towards small and achievable.
+This helps you to avoid feeling overwhelmed by having too many goals, and helps to direct your attention to the most important ones. - Write goals down This crystallises them and gives them more force. - Keep operational goals small Keep the low-level goals that you're working towards small and achievable.
 If a goal is too large, then it can seem that you are not making progress towards it.
 Keeping goals small and incremental gives more opportunities for reward. - Set performance goals, not outcome goals You should take care to set goals over which you have as much control as possible.
-It can be quite dispiriting to fail to achieve a personal goal for reasons beyond your control!
+It can be quite frustrating to fail achieving a personal goal for reasons beyond your control.
 If you base your goals on personal performance, then you can keep control over the achievement of your goals, and draw satisfaction from them. - Set realistic goals It's important to set goals that you can achieve.
 All sorts of people can set unrealistic goals for you.
-They will often do this in ignorance of your own desires and ambitions.
-It's also possible to set goals that are too difficult because you might not appreciate either the obstacles in the way, or understand quite how much skill you need to develop to achieve a particular level of performance.
+They will often do this in ignorance of your own desires and ambitions. be careful with the level of difficulty you set for your goals, and reflect wisely.